What's the matter with kids?!

 As for lab work, I've started working in Dr. McDowell's lab studying sand flies that transmit leishmania.
 They've really immersed me in the lab work: I've been spending a lot of time there and learning tons.
 I'm isolating RNA and making cDNA libraries of the salivary gland of the sand fly.
 It's exciting because I've never done RNA work before.
 Once we create a library from the different sand fly populations, we'll see if it's possible to create a vaccine against sand fly saliva and, hence, leishmaniasis.
 If I stay in Dr. McDowell's lab, this will be part of my project.

 Not much else is going on.
 It's finally snowed enough to cover the grass, and it's gotten very cold.
-I've also decided not to invite that
+I've also decided not to invite that woman with her ill-behaved kids back to my house.
+I have to deal with other people's kids every Sunday, and that's plenty.

 So, is it a good idea to talk to the girl's parents about what she did?
 Or better to just deal with it yourself?
 I've wondered the same thing as I deal with teenagers in my calling.